apache/incubator-kie-tools/README.md

 ## Build from source

-To start building the KIE Tools project, you're going to need:
+To start building the Apache KIE Tools project, you're going to need:

 - Node `18` _(To install, follow these instructions: https://nodejs.org/en/download/package-manager/)_
 - pnpm `8.7.0` _(To install, follow these instructions: https://pnpm.io/installation)_